menu

 Demographics

-The percentage of adults in Marion who are college-educated is close to the national average for all communities of 21.84%: 18.80% of the adults in Marion have a bachelor's degree or advanced degree.
+The education level of Marion citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.80% of adults 25 and older in Marion have a college degree.

 The per capita income in Marion in 2022 was $35,815, which is middle income relative to New York, and upper middle income relative to the rest of the US.
 This equates to an annual income of $143,260 for a family of four.
 However, Marion contains both very wealthy and poor people as well.